 When you step back from all of it, what’s the biggest lesson nature has given you?

 Balance is beautiful and rare.
 When an environment is in balance, it’s moving to witness.
-It can make you very happy.
+It can make me very happy.
 That feeling is often paired with sadness, because we don’t treat the planet well.
 My hope is that some of the projects nudge the needle in a better direction.

 How do you know when you’ve captured something worth keeping

 Results come from persistence.
 You go back, again and again.
 Once in a while everything lines up.
-On the Stanley Plateau, between Uganda and Congo, I waited days for clear weather.
+On the glaciated Stanley Plateau, between Uganda and Congo, I waited days for clear weather.
 The sky opened, I flew a drone, captured nearly a thousand images, and built a 3D model with real value.
 Those moments feel good.

 People still use the word “explorer,” but it means something different now.
 What does it mean to you?